Discover how we can support your mental health

 Mental health emergencies are serious.
 You're not wasting anyone's time.

-When you’re going through a difficult time or you’re struggling with how you feel, accessing the right information from a source that you can trust is important.
+When you’re going through a difficult time or are struggling with how you feel, accessing the right information from a source that you can trust is important.
 Read our articles, written by caba experts for a different perspective on your situation, learn about mental health and discover what you can do to take care of yours.
 Articles cover how to cope with stress, information about depression and anxiety, how to manage burnout and practical advice for carers.

 Mental health is tied to many other aspects of life, so depending on your own situation you might like to visit other topic areas like financial health which includes how to deal with debt, career advice, looking after your physical health or our legal advice factsheets.